Birmingham Motorcycle Accident Attorneys

 - Always obey the law.
 We can’t stress the importance of following Alabama’s traffic laws enough.
 They are in place to protect you, the vehicle operator.
 Obey speed limits, traffic signals, stop signs, following/passing laws, and all other regulations to minimize your chances of a collision.
 Abiding by the law makes your maneuvers more predictable to other road users, increasing your safety.
 It can also help reduce your own liability in the event of a crash.

-Your Motorcycle Accident Attorneys in Birmingham, AL
+Your Birmingham Motorcycle Accident Attorneys

 For experienced help with your motorcycle accident case, call The Mitchell Law Firm, LLC, at (205) 942-0249.
 We’ll help you file a claim against a negligent driver or against a city for poorly maintaining a roadway.
 Contact us today to discuss your case.
 We offer a free consultation.